our courses

 The Attingham Study Programme

-The Attingham Study Programme 2023
+The Attingham Study Programme 2025

 Applications

-The deadline for applications is 12 February 2023.
-All candidates will be notified by mid March 2023 if they have been awarded a place.
-Payment of fees in full will be due by 30 April 2023, and may be made by bank transfer or with a sterling cheque.
-Participants are strongly advised to insure against cancellation, as no refunds will be made following payment, unless the place can be filled by another suitable candidate.
-In such a case, an administrative fee of £100 will be made.
+Participants are strongly advised to insure against cancellation, as no refunds will be made following payment unless the place can be filled by another suitable candidate.
+In such a case, an administrative fee of £150 will be applied.

 Scholarships for applicants from countries other than the USA or Australia

-Applicants who are unable to met the fees are first encouraged to approach their institutions for full or partial financial assistance before applying for the course.
+Applicants who are unable to meet the fees are first encouraged to approach their institutions for full or partial financial assistance before applying for the course.
 Some scholarship funding through The Attingham Trust is available thanks to the generous support of various individuals and charitable foundations.
-Any candidate wishing to apply for a scholarship must complete the scholarship application at the bottom of the application form and provide details of his/her current salary.
+Any candidate wishing to apply for a scholarship must complete the scholarship application at the bottom of the application form and provide details of their current salary.

 Scholarships for applicants from the USA